Our programs

 Chronic rhinitis

-ARIS-R is the ideal solution for controlling symptoms in persistent, moderate to severe allergic rhinitis.
-It delivers locally a low dose of corticosteroid for a duration of 6 months.
-ARIS-R offers an alternative to intranasal corticosteroids and to more invasive therapies and resolves patient adherence to medications challenges, thus avoiding symptoms aggravation.
+DIA01-R is the ideal solution for controlling symptoms of moderate-to-severe persistent allergic rhinitis.
+It delivers a low dose of corticosteroid locally over 6 months.
+DIA01-R provides an alternative to intranasal corticosteroids and more invasive treatments, while improving treatment adherence and helping prevent symptom worsening.

 Chronic rhinosinusitis

-ARIS-S is adapted to long-term symptomatic treatment of chronic rhinosinusitis in adults.
+DIA02-S is adapted to long-term symptomatic treatment of chronic rhinosinusitis in adults.
 It is placed into the nasal cavity under local anesthesia during a less than 30 minutes in-office procedure.
-ARIS-S delivers locally a low dose or corticosteroids for 12 months offering long-term symptoms relief for patients.
+DIA02-S delivers locally a low dose or corticosteroids for 12 months offering long-term symptoms relief for patients.

 Watch Pr.
 Wytske